-- a short meeting with the principal and chair of the board of governors; and - an opportunity to read documentation presented as supporting evidence of the safeguarding arrangements.
+• a meeting with the acting principal, the chair of the board of governors and a sample of children from year six.

 Reporting terms used by the Education and Training Inspectorate

 Quantitative terms

 In this report, proportions may be described as percentages, common fractions and in more general quantitative terms.
 Where more general terms are used, they should be interpreted as follows: